The way it is, a hermit’s life

 Diligently I must keep up

-Just so I might recognize it, when the Buddha reprises
+Just so I might recognize the Buddha when he shows up

-~ Translated from a poem by Han Shan (aka Cold Mountain), a recluse in the Tang dynasty
+~ Translated by Dot, from a poem by Han Shan (aka Cold Mountain), a recluse in the Tang dynasty

 ~ 寒山 (唐代)